Geonovum/respec-utils/README.md

 1. automatically publish the document after a GitHub release has been made (using a webhook)
 1. creating an index page of published documents

-These utilities are still in early development.

 ## Automatically publish Respec docs
-Originated from github issue https://github.com/Geonovum/respec/issues/148, this PHP script publishes the ReSpec documents if on Github a release is made.
+Originated from github issue https://github.com/Geonovum/respec/issues/148, this PHP script automatically publishes the ReSpec documents if a release is made on GitHub and updates the last version of the ReSpec document on https://docs.geostandaarden.nl.
+To use this method of publishing, the ReSpec document and the Github repo of the document have to meet some requirements.
+If these are not met, manual publication is the only option.

-Prerequisites:
+### Requirements for the publication server
-1. a webserver that runs PHP
+1. a webserver that runs PHP (for Geonovum on https://docs.geostandaarden.nl), where the script ```releasecreated.php``` and ```utils.php``` are placed
-1. a writable directory for the PHP script to create directories and documents in
+1. a writable directory for the PHP script to create directories and documents in (for Geonovum on https://docs.geostandaarden.nl)
+1. a config file for github named ```githubConfig.php``` in the same directory as ```releasecreated.php```, that contains:
+  1. the Github webhook secret (ask the github maintainers for this secret when setting it up)
+  1. the full URL to the file pubDomainList.json (see below)
-1. a list of publication domain (directories) per ReSpec document (pubDomainList.json).
+1. a web accessible list of publication domain (directories) per ReSpec document (pubDomainList.json in this repository).
 This document could be in this GitHub repo for example.
   1. this list is important to make sure that existing other ReSpec documents are not (accidentally) overwritten.
   1. a publication domain is used as directory on the webserver
-  1. the shortName of the ReSpec doc, to update the latest version copy (TODO: read it from the ReSpec config?)
+  1. the shortName of the ReSpec doc, to update the latest version copy

+#### Example config files
-Example pubDomainList.json, for 2 github accounts, with several github repositories:
+Example ```pubDomainList.json```, for 2 different github accounts, with several github repositories:
 ```
 {
   "Geonovum": [{